Best Online Brokerage Firm, Stock Investing Website in 2014

 extended-hours trading.
 There are no maintenance or inactivity charges for all accounts.

-Scottrade is the leader in customer satisfaction according to J.D.
+Scottrade is #1 in customer satisfaction according to J.D.
 Power and Associates.

 However, we would love to see the company cancel the surcharge on penny stocks and improve its options trading tools and pricing.

 Also, the absence of electronic fund withdrawals is puzzling (even though withdrawals can be done using a debit card or check).

 Thanks to live webinars and events, tons of learning materials, very helpful customer service, and an online user community, Scottrade is an

 Customers that invest in mutual funds get over 3,000 commission-free (NTF) mutual funds to choose from.
 Long-term, "buy and hold" investors will be

 Because Scottrade is a stable, seasoned brokerage firm with a good reputation, it is a very appealing choice for people who